-When we have to stay indoors in the coming cold season, the magic word is lüften to make those nasty Corona-contaminated aerosols gone with the wind.
+When we have to stay indoors in the coming cold season, the magic word is lüften to make those nasty Corona-contaminated aerosols "gone with the wind."

 The tilted window in my kitchen.
-Note the window is like a door reaching down to the floor. |
+Note that the window is like a door that reaches down to the floor. |

 When the British "Guardian" writes, "Aeration is something of a national obsession, Germans open their windows twice a day, even in winter!" the world apparently marvels at our domestic ventilation measures.